-Eugene Lang College The New School for Liberal Arts was founded 26 years ago, but its spirit emerged years earlier.
+Eugene Lang College of Liberal Arts was formally established in 1985, but its spirit emerged years earlier.
 If every history is about novelty replacing convention, you might say the history of The New School is a history of constantly updating our approaches to teaching and learning as successive earlier innovations become themselves outmoded.

-In that year, The New School, by then a thriving urban university, established the Freshman Year Program.
-This program offered exceptional high school seniors and new high school graduates an opportunity to earn college credits by taking seminar courses at The New School before they formally entered a college bachelor's program.
+In that year, The New School, by then a thriving urban university, established the Freshman Year Program, which offered exceptional high school seniors (and sometimes even juniors) the opportunity to earn college credits by taking seminar courses at The New School before they formally transferred a year later — as sophomores — to traditional four-year bachelor's programs.
 Courses in the humanities, math and sciences, and social sciences were led by a small faculty of accomplished scholars, who were deeply invested in bringing their love of learning to their young students.

 programs, and, by 1983–1984, the Seminar College had become an important part of the New School academic community.
 Fieldwork, internships, exchange courses with other New York City universities, and study abroad had all been introduced into the Seminar College education.

-In 1985, a $5 million gift from philanthropist and New School trustee Eugene M. Lang established the Seminar College as a full division of the university, and it was named Eugene Lang College.
-For 26 years now, Lang has grown and prospered as an intimate urban liberal arts college where engaged learning and civic engagement frame the culture.
-What shaped the identity of the Seminar College — the seminar method of teaching and learning, the intellectual adventure, the BA/MA programs, the cross-disciplinary studies rather than a compartmentalized curriculum —have shaped the identity of Eugene Lang College and the experience of its students.
+In 1985, a $5 million gift from philanthropist and New School trustee Eugene M. Lang established the Seminar College as a full school of the university, and it was named Eugene Lang College.
+Lang has grown and prospered as an intimate urban liberal arts college where engaged learning and civic engagement frame the culture.
+What shaped the identity of the Seminar College — the seminar method of teaching and learning, the intellectual adventure, the BA/MA programs, the cross-disciplinary studies rather than a compartmentalized curriculum — has shaped the identity of Eugene Lang College and the experience of its students.

 Eugene Lang College reinvented undergraduate education in record time.
 More than 70 new faculty members have been brought on since 2003.
-Today, there are more innovative areas of study, including BA/BFA dual degree programs in art and design (with Parsons The New School for Design) and music (with The New School for Jazz and Contemporary Music).
+Today, there are more innovative areas of study, including BA/BFA pathways in art and design (with Parsons School for Design) and music (with the School of Jazz at The New School).
 There are far more internship and fieldwork prospects.
-Lang students work in all kinds of organizations in the public and private sectors, to name a few: Common Cause, South Street Seaport, Environmental Action Coalition, HBO, NBC, MTV, Vogue, The New Yorker, the Museum of Modern Art, the New-York Historical Society, and the Urban Justice Center.
-The internship program provides opportunities for real work and professional development in New York City, and beyond, like the Tishman Environmental Merit Scholarship that funds environmental protection internships in Alaska.
+Lang students work in all kinds of organizations in the public and private sectors, including Common Cause, South Street Seaport, Environmental Action Coalition, HBO, NBC, MTV, Vogue, the New Yorker, the Museum of Modern Art, the New-York Historical Society, the Urban Justice Center, and many others.
+The internship program provides opportunities for real work and professional development in New York City and beyond, like the Tishman Environmental Merit Scholarship, which funds environmental protection internships in Alaska.

-The curriculum has become an exciting and unique mix of traditional and innovative majors, minors and interdisciplinary programs.
-A hallmark of the Lang curriculum is integrated courses that bring different disciplines into into lively, often unpredictable, conversation.
-Innovative programs like environmental studies and urban studies cross the academic divisions of The New School, bringing Lang students into the studios of Parsons The New School for Design and vice versa.
-The legacy of Eugene Lang College The New School for Liberal Arts gives the promise of its future as The New School as a whole leads the way to the higher education of the future.
+The curriculum has become an exciting and unique mix of traditional and innovative majors, minors, and interdisciplinary programs.
+A hallmark of the Lang curriculum is integrated courses that bring different disciplines into lively, often unpredictable, conversation.
+Innovative programs like environmental studies and urban studies cross the colleges of The New School, bringing Lang students into the studios of Parsons School of Design and vice versa.
+The legacy of Eugene Lang College of Liberal Arts gives the promise of its future as The New School as a whole leads the way to the higher education of the future.